 What's your current go-to fly?

 Anything I have confidence in.
-Gifted flies have the highest priority, followed by my own random creations.
+Flies that my daughter tied and gifted flies have the highest priority, followed by my own random creations.

 Other than fly tackle, what piece of gear do you find indispensable?